 An additional \$7.4 million in annual discretionary spending is estimated to occur due to better worker health and more days on the job, resulting in a tax gain of \$417,000 in the first year alone.
-The increase in economic activity would create spending levels to support an additional 676 full-time jobs by year 10.

 In Summary

 Medicaid expansion would support the local economy, protect local creditors by reducing medical-related bankruptcy, increase tax revenue without increasing tax rates, decrease state expenditures, reduce insurance premium subsidization of the uninsured to lower business costs, help businesses by improving worker health and productivity and increase disposable income for low-wage workers.